 Public transport: Getting to Korteniemi and Liesjärvi National Park by public transport is possible as it is located near the main road 2, but there is about 4 km walk from the bus stop to the farm.
 The closest bus stop is called Kyynärä (Tammela), use that when searching for tickets at Matkahuolto.

 Accessibility: Korteniemi Heritage Farm is accessible from the parking lot as the 200m path is wide.
-It is also possible to drive to the farm with a permission.
+It is also possible to drive to the farm with permission.
 There is an accessible toilet right next to the parking lot.
-The accessibility is limited within the farm and its garden and buildings, but the main building can be accessed by request.
+Accessibility is limited within the farm and its garden and buildings, but the main building can be accessed by request.

 Special to remember: Make sure to check out where and when you are allowed to make a fire if you go hiking on the trails.
 You can pick berries and mushroom in the national park, and you are allowed to fish as long as you respect everyman’s rights.
 If you want to swim in the area, check that Liesjärvi lake doesn’t have blue-green algae in it as it’s a health hazard.
 The Lake Wiki shows up-to-date algae info.